InnoFang/algo-set/README.md

 # Algorithm Set

-🎈 LeetCode solution collection, as well as data structure and algorithm practice.
+🎈 LeetCode solution collection, data structures and algorithm practice.

 ## [LeetCode](./LeetCode.md)

 Use a variety of programming languages to solve problems, learn how to use skills and problem solving ideas.
-Mainly is Kotlin.

 LeetCode solution list please click [here](./LeetCode.md) to see.